vadolasi/refluxo-engine/docs/guides/loops.md

+---
+description: The Refluxo engine supports loops by simply having an edge point to a node that has already been executed.
+The engine's design, which stores execution history in the `Context`, is built to handle this scenario gracefully without losing state.
+---
 # Handling Loops

 The Refluxo engine supports loops by simply having an edge point to a node that has already been executed.
 The engine's design, which stores execution history in the `Context`, is built to handle this scenario gracefully without losing state.